 Contributions made in this way are preserved.
 Under normal circumstances you cannot access them until you retire.

 There are limits placed on the contributions that can be made on your behalf each year.
 Significant penalties apply if these limits are exceeded.
 To avoid these penalties it is important you ensure that the superannuation contribution information you provide is correct and complete.
-We have relied on this information in providing our advicetotalling.
+We have relied on this information in providing our advice and we understand that you have made non concessional contributions totalling $xxx for this financial year to date.

 A cap applies on the total amount of superannuation savings that can be transferred from a concessionally taxed ‘accumulation account’ to a tax free ‘retirement phase’ income stream.